labatrockwell/spacebrew-twitter/README.md

 node app.js
 ```

-Here is an overview of the parameters that you can pass along to the spacebrew_twitter app on launch:
-* `port=PORT_NUM` Sets the port number of the http server for this app.
-Defaults to 3002.
+When launching the node app you can specify the port number where the front-end web app will be served.
+To set the port number append the following parameter to the app launch command  `port=PORT_NUM`.
+Below is an example of an app launch command where the port number is set to 3009.
+By default the port is set to 3002.

 ```
 node app.js port=3009
 ```

-Here is an example of an app launch command where both parameters are specified.

 ##4.
 Play Time
+Open a browser, navigate to the server at the appropriate port number, and set add the spacebrew server address and app name to the query string, as shown below.

-Open a browser and go to [`http://localhost:3000?server=server=ec2-184-72-140-184.compute-1.amazonaws.com&name=tweets&`](http://localhost:3000?server=server=ec2-184-72-140-184.compute-1.amazonaws.com&name=tweets&) to load the app.
+[`http://localhost:3009?server=server=sandbox.spacebrew.cc&name=tweets&`](http://localhost:3009?server=server=ec2-184-72-140-184.compute-1.amazonaws.com&name=tweets&) to load the app.
 Then type in a query and hit submit and watch the tweets come up.
 Note that the app only loads new tweets every 20 seconds.

 Features to Add
 ===============